-The following Tax guidance note Produced in partnership with Cathya Djanogly provides comprehensive and up to date legal information covering:
+The following Tax practice note Produced in partnership with Cathya Djanogly provides comprehensive and up to date legal information covering:

 The sale of a 'business' is really a sale of assets bundled together.
 VAT would therefore be charged on the transfer of each asset in accordance with the normal rules, ie standard rate, reduced rate, zero rate and exemptions applied according to each type of asset, unless the sale of the business is treated as a transfer of a business as a going concern (a TOGC).